gigalixir/gigalixir-cli/docs/source/main.rst

 Once the app is created, it's difficult to migrate to another region.
 If you want to do this, Heroku's guide is a good overview of what you should consider.
 If you don't mind downtime, the transition could be easy, but unfortunately gigalixir isn't able to do it for you with a button press.
 See https://devcenter.heroku.com/articles/app-migration

 One thing to keep in mind is that Gigalixir Postgres databases are as of right now only available in GCP/v2018-us-central1 and GCP/europe-west1, however, we can set up a database for you in AWS manually if you like.
-Just `contact us`_ and we'll create one for you.
+Just :ref:`contact us<help>` and we'll create one for you.
 We plan to add AWS to the Gigalixir CLI soon.

-If you don't see the region you want, please `contact us`_ and let us know.
+If you don't see the region you want, please :ref:`contact us<help>` and let us know.
 We open new regions based purely on demand.

 .. _`custom procfile`: